CircuitVerse/Interactive-Book/docs/binary.md

 | 111        | |
 | **1**000   |Start back at 0 again (for all 3 digits), add 1 on the left|

-## Binary to Decimal Demonstration
+## Binary to decimal demonstration
 ---
 Let's tell you something more about conversion.
 Conversion from Binary to Decimal is quite a simple task.
 All you need to do is begin from the right.
 Follow the steps below: